 Research Ethics Check Lists

-Use the following checklists to see if you should contact the Research Ethics Coordination before submitting your proposal:
+Use the following checklists to see if you should contact the Service Unit of Responsible Research Practices before submitting your proposal:

 Does your research involve …

 - human participants (in interviews, or, observations that are audio or video recorded)?

 - potentially vulnerable persons (e.g. children, persons unable to consent, minorities, marginalised people, migrants, refugees, victims of abuse and violence)?

 - methods and/or settings that affect human participants’ well-being physically or mentally (e.g. deception research)?

 - a risk of injury (e.g. tasks involving physical activity)?

 - physical interventions on humans (fMRI, obtaining tissue samples)?

 - biological material (cells/tissues) from living persons or biobanks?

 - processing of information about human subjects (processing includes e.g. collecting, storing, analyzing, disseminating and compiling.
 The information may take various forms, e.g. text, sound, or pictures.)?